 I lied to you, I ate sweet potatoes in Japan last autumn, but they are slightly different.
 Purple skin and white flesh or red skin and pale yellow flesh, you can find them hot and ready to eat at most of the better supermarkets in Japan.
 Delicious!
 Back at home, I wanted to use them for a stew.
 Sweet chunks soaking up the cooking juices and giving a slightly sweet taste to the stew, thickening up everything nicely as they cook for hours.

 My mother brought me some rosemary from her garden and we were wondering how the mediterrean herb managed to survived the winter, as it is what I consider a “proper” winter: cold and stormy, making a stew even more appealing.
-A glass of greek olives in oil need to be used up and Chantal reminds me that we still have some capers left that we brought home from Pantelleria.
+A glass of greek olives in oil needs to be used up and Chantal reminds me that we still have some capers left that we brought home from Pantelleria.
 Ah, Pantelleria, “figlia del vento”, daugther of storms, a brutally beautiful island where not much flourishes except capers, lemons and wild fennel.
 Essentially just a huge piece of volcanic rock right in the middle between Tunesia and Sicily.
 They pickle the capers in pure sea salt, not using any brine, to preserve all the aroma.
 Great capers, and they serve me well here.

 I found a beautiful piece of stewing beef at my local supermarket, a feat already worth celebrating.
 Richly marbled with fat and dark red, almost purple in colour.
 This is going to be a great stew.
 Don’t forget to take the meat out of the fridge before cooking to let it come to (almost) room temperature.